Available Foam Types

 Frequently Asked Questions

-Can square foam be cut in any size?
+Can Square Foam and Rectangle Foam be cut in any size?

-What are the common uses of foam blocks?
+What are the common uses of Square Foam and Rectangle Foam?

-Foam blocks can be cut into square or rectangular shapes.
 Square foam has the same width and length, while rectangular foam has a longer length than width.
 Square foam is commonly used for seat cushions and foam packaging for shipping, whereas rectangular foam is commonly used in foam mattresses.
-Foam blocks are manufactured in large sizes to accommodate custom cut foam to any desired size within the limitations of the manufactured foam.
+Foam blocks are manufactured in large sizes to accommodate custom-cut foam to any desired size within the limitations of the manufactured foam.

-What foam type should I choose for X application?
+What foam type should I choose for my application?

-- Polyurethane foam is often used in arts and crafts such as costumes and for packing and shipping.
+- Commercial Grade Polyurethane Foam: Often used in arts and crafts such as costumes and for packing and shipping.

-- Memory foam is often used in foam mattresses because of its pressure relief.
+- Memory Foam: Excellent quality foam that is often used in foam mattresses because of its pressure relief.

-- Charcoal foam has several applications such as packing and shipping, foam insert for cases, acoustical damping, and more.
+- Charcoal Foam: Often used for packing and shipping, foam insert for cases, acoustical damping, and more.

-- Rebond foam is resilient and durable, making it ideal for carpet padding, motorcycle seats, and other high usage applications.
+- Rebond Foam: Resilient and durable foam, making it ideal for carpet padding, motorcycle seats, and other high usage applications.

-- Closed Cell foam is sturdy, stiff, and non-porous, making it great for exercise mats, hot tub covers, etc.
+- Closed Cell Foam: Sturdy, stiff, and non-porous, making it great for exercise mats, hot tub covers, and more.

-- Dry Fast foam is used in outdoor furniture and air and water filters because of its open-cell porous construction.
+- Dry Fast Foam: Often used in outdoor furniture and air and water filters because of its open-cell porous construction.